codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 the `dropdown-list` and the another one for hiding it.

-Please just copy the code snippets below to your sample HTML document and CSS file; Also create a blank JS file and link it to the HTML document so we can start writing JS code now.
+Please just copy the code snippets below to your sample HTML document and CSS file; Also create a blank JS file and link it to the HTML document.

 `HTML code:`
 <script src="https://gist.github.com/codenart/ef2d53f28af5dc19d7b6f96edfbbbebe.js">